rpm-software-management/rpm/docs/manual/spec.md

 ## Build scriptlets

-Package build is divided into multiple separate steps, each executed in a separate shell.
+Package build is divided into multiple separate steps, each executed in a separate shell: `%prep`, `%conf`, `%build`, `%install`, `%check`, `%clean` and `%generate_buildrequires`.
+Any unnecessary scriptlet sections can be omitted.

+Each section may be present only once, but in rpm >= 4.20 it is possible to augment them by appending or prepending to them using `-a` and `-p` options.
+If the main section exists, it must come first to avoid ambiguity.
+Otherwise, append and prepend can be used in any order and multiple times, even if the corresponding main section does not exist.

 ### %prep